MadeByMike/madebymike/_posts/2015-1-5-zero-element-loading-animations.md

 }
 ```

-Important animation properties for this example are the easing and animation-direction.
-I selected `ease-in-out` which causes it to slow before changing direction, although `linear` also works, however the animation-direction must be set to `alternate` in this example.
+Important animation properties in this example are the `animation-timing-function` and `animation-direction`.
+For the timing function I selected `ease-in-out` which causes it to slow before changing direction, although `linear` also works, however for this example the animation direction must be set to `alternate`.
+Next we add the animation keyframes.

 ```css
 @keyframes loading {
   0% {transform: translate(-99px, -50%);}
   100% {transform: translate(71px, -50%);}
 }

 @-webkit-keyframes loading {
   0% {transform: translate(-99px, -50%);}
   100% {transform: translate(71px, -50%);}
 }
 ```

 For the animation keyframes we translate the position of the circle so that is starts with its left edge against the left edge of the bar and ends with its right edge against the right edge of the bar.
-We also translate the vertical position `-50%` to maintain its vertical centring.
-We do not change the vertical position for this animation.
+We also need to translate the vertical position by `-50%` to maintain its vertical centring.
+We do not change the vertical position in this animation.

-Without any transform applied, the left edge of the circle is positioned in the centre of the bar.
+Without any transformations applied, the left edge of the circle is positioned in the centre of the bar.
 Since we know the width of the bar is 200px, to position the left edge of circle against the left edge of the bar we need to move it `-100px` horizontally.
 So why in the example do I have `-99px`?
 This is simply because I want the circle to bounce against the inside edge of the bar.
 In the css I have the `box-sizing: border-box;` applied to the bar so I need to account for the border width.
 It’s barely noticeable with a border with of 1px but with a thick border it will make a difference.
 This is the same reason the width and height of the circle is `28px` rather than `30px`.

 The full calculation is for the first keyframe is: